awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/quick-installation.md

-# Quick installation<a name="quick-installation"></a>
+# Install AWS IoT Greengrass Core software with automatic resource provisioning<a name="quick-installation"></a>

 The AWS IoT Greengrass Core software includes an installer that sets up your device as a Greengrass core device\.
 To set up a device quickly, the installer can provision the AWS IoT thing, AWS IoT thing group, IAM role, and AWS IoT role alias that the core device requires to operate\.
 The installer can also deploy the local development tools to the core device, so you can use the device to develop and test custom software components\.
 The installer requires AWS credentials to provision these resources and create the deployment\.

 If you can't provide AWS credentials to the device, you can provision the AWS resources that the core device requires to operate\.
 You can also deploy the development tools to a core device to use as a development device\.
 This enables you to provide fewer permissions to the device when you run the installer\.
-For more information, see [Manual installation](manual-installation.md)\.
+For more information, see [Install AWS IoT Greengrass Core software with manual resource provisioning](manual-installation.md)\.

 **Important**  <a name="install-greengrass-core-requirements-note"></a>
 Before you download the AWS IoT Greengrass Core software, check that your core device meets the [requirements](setting-up.md#greengrass-v2-requirements) to install and run the AWS IoT Greengrass Core software v2\.0\.